 Learning from the physical, emotional, intuitive, and spiritual systems, the student grows into a truly talented learner.
 No longer does she need textbooks because knowledge is everywhere.
 She actively engages with creating and using it.

 Student vs. Teacher

 The student archetype is primarily interested in learning, period.
 If someone wants to hear what she’s learned, she’ll be glad to share.
 However, she doesn’t want to help someone else understand.
 The student is interested in her personal learning and advancement.
 She doesn’t make a good teacher.

 Some people wonder if they have both the student and the teacher archetypes.
-In Caroline Myss’s Sacred Contracts system, we advise people to choose one or the other for their chart of origin.
-These two archetypes are too similar to have both.
+These two archetypes are too similar to have both as your primary archetypes.
 People who are dedicated to helping others learn are inherently learners themselves.
 Thus, the student is embedded within the teacher.
 For the people who prefer to learn for learning’s sake, they have the student archetype only.

 Explore your relationship with the